NEXT CIVIL SERVICE COMMISSION MEETING:

 You will complete a questionnaire that asks for specific information on your information technology education (formal degrees, IT-related training courses, certifications) and experience.
 You will also be asked to briefly describe a significant achievement in each of the job’s areas and to provide the name and contact information for someone who can verify your information.
 The information you provide about your experience will be rated against the following areas:

-Logical Reasoning and Interpreting Instructions for Computer-Related Positions
+Qualifying Multiple-Choice Test of Logical Reasoning and Interpreting Instructions for Computer-Related Positions

-Working Effectively with Others to Solve Job-Related Problems
+Qualifying Simulation Test on Working Effectively with Others to Solve Job-Related Problems

-This simulation exercise requires candidates to assume the role of a staff member in an Information Technology work group who is working with colleagues during a time of change in policy or procedure, in a particular agency.
-During the exercise, candidates will be required to deal with obstacles within the working environment, which includes peer relations and the demands of handling multiple tasks.
+This test requires candidates to assume the role of a staff member in an Information Technology work group who is working with colleagues during a time of change in policy or procedure, in a particular agency.
+During the test, candidates will be required to deal with obstacles within the working environment, which includes peer relations and the demands of handling multiple tasks.
 Candidates will be required to demonstrate the ability to be flexible, creative and persistent as a team player.
 They will also need to demonstrate the ability to cooperate, show initiative, and establish positive working relationships with peers and administrators.

 Qualifying test scores may be banked and applied to future examinations for titles that require the same test plan.